 Currently active streaming sessions using the destroyed Policy Template, if any exist, shall be stopped by the removal of the Policy Template.

 If the procedure is successful, the 5GMSd/5GMSu AF shall respond with a 200 (OK) response message.

+If the procedure is not successful, the 5GMSd AF shall provide a response code as defined in Clause 6.3.

 4.3.8 Consumption Reporting Configuration procedures